 Using multivariate linear models, we correlate subnational p-score excess mortality with the rbc in each trimester from the beginning of the pandemic (i.e., the second trimester of 2020) to the third trimester of 2021.
-We weight each observation (combination of subnational area, trimester, mother's age and years of schooling groups) by the number of births in each cell relative to the total number of births in the country.
-This weighting strategy improves the representativeness of our results by giving more importance to age groups where fertility concentrates, bigger subnational areas population-wise, and years of schooling groups that account for a large share of births.
+We weight each observation (combination of subnational area, trimester, maternal age and years of schooling groups) by the number of births in each cell relative to the total number of births in the country.
+This weighting strategy improves the representativeness of our results by giving more weight to the age groups in which fertility is concentrated, the subnational areas with larger populations, and the years of schooling groups that account for the largest shares of births.

-In a multivariate model, we use two versions of the p-scores as a predictor, one for the current trimester (current excess mortality herein) and a two-trimester lagged p-score (lagged excess mortality herein).
-The current excess mortality p-score serves us as a test for the potential prompt influence of the pandemic on fertility (e.g., due to the worsening of reproductive-health related services, increasing or decreasing the number of pregnancy interruptions or fetal deaths).
-Instead, with the lagged excess mortality p-score, we account for the nine months of pregnancy, and therefore test the potential influence of the pandemic on fertility decisions (e.g., as couples postpone or abandon fertility plans) and opportunities for conception (as non-cohabitant couples may have reduced encounters due to lockdown measures).
-Because deaths (including excess deaths) are the result of individual processes of varying duration (e.g., long-lasting chronic diseases, medical procedure or treatment failures, accidents), excess mortality measures for a given period carry a lag.
+In a multivariate model, we use two versions of the p-scores as a predictor: one for the current trimester (current excess mortality) and a two-trimester lagged p-score (lagged excess mortality).
+We use the current excess mortality p-score as a test for the potential short-term effects of the pandemic on fertility (e.g., due to the worsening of reproductive health-related services, and increases or decreases in the number of pregnancy interruptions or fetal deaths).
+We account for the nine months of pregnancy using the lagged excess mortality p-score, which enables us to test the potential effects of the pandemic on fertility decisions (e.g., as couples may have postponed or abandoned their fertility plans) and opportunities for conception (e.g. as non-cohabitating couples may have reduced their encounters due to lockdown measures).
+Because deaths (including excess deaths) are the result of individual processes of varying duration (e.g., long-lasting chronic diseases, failed medical procedures or treatments, accidents), there are lags in the excess mortality measures for a given period.
 In the context of a health crisis, excess mortality in a given month or trimester may reflect the worsening of health services over the preceding months.
-Therefore, our two measures of excess mortality (current and nine-month lagged) offer a parsimonious overview of how the crisis unfolding may relate differently with ongoing pregnancies, and conceptions that may occur (planned or unplanned) right after the consequences of the Covid-19 pandemic began to spread.
-These are not perfect measures, however, their differences in timing allow us to capture relevant aspects of ongoing mortality and fertility in a sensible manner.
+Therefore, our two measures of excess mortality (current and nine-month lagged) offer a parsimonious overview of how the unfolding crisis may be related differently to ongoing pregnancies and to conceptions that may have occurred (planned or unplanned) right after the consequences of the Covid-19 pandemic began to spread.
+While these are not perfect measures, the differences in their timing allow us to capture relevant aspects of ongoing mortality and fertility in a sensible manner.

-We estimate four multivariate specifications and compare their goodness of fit using the Akaike Information Criterion (AIC); lower AIC implies a better fit.
-The first specification (M.S.1) predicts the rbc based on the p-score of excess mortality and dummy variables for mothers’ age and years of schooling groups.
-This specification is our benchmark for: (i) the association between excess mortality and fertility and (ii) models’ goodness of fit.
-Our second specification (M.S.2) accounts for pre-existing subnational differences in populations’ socioeconomic capacity to respond to the pandemic.
+We estimate four multivariate specifications and compare their goodness of fit using the Akaike information criterion (AIC), with lower AIC implying a better fit.
+The first specification (M.S.1) predicts the rbc based on the p-score of excess mortality and dummy variables for the maternal age and years of schooling groups.
+This specification is our benchmark for: (i) the association between excess mortality and fertility and (ii) the models’ goodness of fit.
+Our second specification (M.S.2) accounts for pre-existing subnational differences in the populations’ socioeconomic capacity to respond to the pandemic.
 We use the 2019 subnational Human Development Index (HDI) for this purpose (Smits and Permanyer 2019).
 Our third specification (M.S.3) includes dummy variables for each subnational level.
-Finally, our last specification (M.S.4) tests the potential existence of an interaction between excess mortality and mothers’ years of schooling, i.e., a potential differential association between the pandemic and the fertility of women with divergent levels of educational attainment.
+Finally, our last specification (M.S.4) tests the potential existence of an interaction between excess mortality and maternal years of schooling; i.e., a potential differential association between the pandemic and the fertility of women with different levels of educational attainment.
 This specification includes dummies for subnational areas.

 Results